 Company witnesses Patton and Breece also indicated that during the past year the Company has taken several additional steps to manage its costs, including actively participating in proceedings at the FERC and other regulatory agencies that could reasonably be expected to affect the Company's rates and services, promoting more efficient peak day use of its system, and utilizing the flexibility within its existing supply and capacity contracts to purchase and dispatch gas, release capacity, and initiate secondary marketing sales in the most cost-effective manner.
-Witness Patton included a summary of the interstate natural gas pipeline proceedings in which Piedmont is currently a party before the FERC in Exhibit(JCP-6) - Piedmont's FERC Filings Activity June 2022-May 2023.
+Witness Patton included a summary of the interstate natural gas pipeline proceedings in which Piedmont is currently a party before the FERC in Exhibit (JCP-6).